ECS154B-SQ2025/gem5-assignment0-SQ25/README.md

 Each system in gem5 is described as a `board`.
 You can think of this `board` as the **motherboard** in a computer system.
-In this assignment we are going to be using a ready made board in gem5's standard library that we have renamed to `RISCVBoard`.
+In this assignment we are going to be using a ready made board in gem5's standard library that we have renamed to `MIPSBoard`.
-This board will use a RISC-V-based processor.
+This board will use a MIPS-based processor.
-You can find the definition of `RISCVBoard` in `components/__init__.py`.
+You can find the definition of `MIPSBoard` in `components/__init__.py`.
 You can see that it is based on `SimpleBoard` from the standard library.
 You can find the `SimpleBoard` source code and documentation in [`gem5/src/python/gem5/components/boards/simple_board.py`](/gem5/src/python/gem5/components/boards/simple_board.py).